 The Small Business Reorganization Act

 In 2019, Congress passed the Small Business Reorganization Act ("SBRA").
-It is intended to streamline the current bankruptcy procedures to help small business achieve restructuring.
+It is intended to streamline the current bankruptcy procedures to help small businesses achieve restructuring.

 - Improve the Debtor’s Ability to Successfully Reorganize and Retain Control of the Business

 - Only the small business owner may file a plan of reorganization under the SBRA.

 - The small business owner may retain a state in the company so long as the reorganization plan does not unfairly discriminate against creditors.

 - If the trustee or an unsecured creditor objects to the reorganization plan, the court cannot approve the plan unless it provides that all of the business’ projected disposable income will be applied to make payments under the plan, which would be for a period of 3-5 years.

 - Reduce Unnecessary Procedural Burden and Costs Usually Associated with Chapter 11 Cases

 - An official committee of unsecured creditors will not be appointed and a disclosure statement is not required, two things which are required in a Chapter 11 case and make a plan difficult to confirm.

 - Increased Oversight and Ensured a Quicker Reorganization